 Step two: Survey your school

-Use current or new data to identify your school’s strengths, needs and topics of interest.
-The Joint Consortium for School Health has a Healthy School Planner that can help with this step.
+Use current or new data to identify your school’s strengths, needs, and topics of interest.
+The WDG Youth survey can provide local data on the well-being of your students and the Joint Consortium for School Health has a Healthy School Planner that can help with this step.

 Step three: Identify your priority health topic